Second Boer War: Aftermath and analysis

 The war cast long shadows over the history of the South African region.
 The predominantly agrarian society of the former Boer republics was profoundly and fundamentally affected by the scorched earth policy.
 The devastation of Boer and black African populations in the concentration camps and through war and exile, were to have a lasting effect on the demography and quality of life in the region.

-Many exiles and prisoners were unable to return to their farms; others attempted to but were forced to abandon them as unworkable given the damage caused by farm burning during the scorched earth policy.
+Many exiles and former Boer prisoners were unable to return to their farms; others attempted to, but were forced to abandon them as unworkable given the damage caused by farm burning during the scorched earth policy.
 Destitute Boers and black Africans swelled the ranks of the unskilled urban poor competing with the "uitlanders" in the mines.

 Alfred, Lord Milner, was the British High Commissioner of Southern Africa.
 He was involved from the start of the war and had a role in the peace process and the creation of the Union of South Africa.

 The postwar reconstruction administration was presided over by Lord Milner and his Oxford-educated Milner's Kindergarten.
 This group of civil servants had a profound effect on the region, eventually leading to the Union of South Africa:

 In the aftermath of the war, an imperial administration freed from accountability to a domestic electorate set about reconstructing an economy that was by then predicated unambiguously on gold.
 At the same time, British civil servants, municipal officials, and their cultural adjuncts were hard at work in the heartland of the former Boer Republics helping to forge new identities—first as 'British South Africans' and then, later still, as 'white South Africans'.

 Some scholars identify these new identities as partly underpinning the act of union that followed in 1910.
 Although challenged by a Boer rebellion only four years later, they did much to shape South African politics between the two world wars and to the present day.

 Many Boers referred to the war as the second of the Freedom Wars.
 The most resistant of Boers wanted to continue the fight and were known as "Bittereinders" (or irreconcilables) and at the end of the war some Boer fighters such as Deneys Reitz chose exile rather than sign an oath, like the following, to pledge allegiance to Britain: